QuarryProtocol/rewarder-list/README.md

 ## Adding a Rewarder

-To add a rewarder, edit [src/config/Rewarders.toml](src/config/Rewarders.toml) with your rewarder's information and send a pull request.
+To add a rewarder, edit [Rewarders.toml](Rewarders.toml) with your rewarder's information and send a pull request.

 This will add the rewarder to the Quarry UI, allowing others to discover your protocol's rewards.